emberjs/website/source/guides/object-model/computed-properties.md

 defines its dependencies.
 Those dependencies will come into play later when we discuss bindings and observers.

-When subclassing a class or creating a new instance, you can override any computed properties.
+When subclassing a class, you can override any computed properties.

 ### Setting Computed Properties